charleshartman/line-server/README.md

 How will your system perform with 100 users?
 10000 users?
 1000000 users?

 - I could only test 100 VUs with my current hardware.
-To test more users I would deploy this solution on AWS or Digital Ocean and use a serverless framework for scalable API load testing like this one: [Artemis](https://artemis-load-testing.github.io/), which is also my last project. :) This can test up to 20000 VUs.
+To test more users I would deploy this solution on AWS or Digital Ocean and use a serverless framework for scalable API load testing like this one: [Artemis](https://artemis-load-testing.github.io/), which is also my last project. :) Artemis can test up to 20000 VUs.
 Again, if we are dealing with larger datasets I would implement a DB and cache.
-If the dataset is static (as this one seems to be)... meaning we are only performing writes during initial processing, then scaling the data storage seems less complicated.
+If the dataset will always be static... meaning we are only performing writes during initial processing, then scaling the data storage seems less complicated.

 What documentation, websites, papers, etc did you consult in doing this assignment?